block-core/blockcore/Documentation/proof-of-stake.md

 so there was no need to serialize the time stamp also in each transaction.

-- The removal of the coinstake time from the kernel hash calculations: when checking the kernel validity a few parameters are hashed together to create randomness, previously the timestamp of the utxo that is being spent was also included in that hash however it provides no additional randomness because the previous outpoint is used as well and that is already unique
+- The removal of the coinstake time from the kernel hash calculations: when checking the kernel validity a few parameters are hashed together to find a valid kernel, previously the timestamp of the utxo that is being spent was also included in that hash however it provides no additional value because the previous outpoint is used as well and that is already unique

 #### Coldstaking (multisig staking)